Betta Fins Shredded Overnight? 6 Possible Causes

 Sporadic Swimming

 The first way that your betta fish might get their fins shredded overnight is by swimming sporadically.
-It might look that betta fish are slow and calm sometimes, but they can swim and jump very fast.
+It might look like betta fish are slow and calm sometimes, but they can swim and jump very fast.
 Betta fish can rip their fins swimming very fast, similar to how humans pull a muscle while running.

 When this happens, betta fish usually have just a few rips in their fins, and the damage should heal on its own in time.
 If the damage on your betta fish tail does not go away or becomes even worse, sporadic swimming is probably not the cause of your betta fish injury.